 artifactIndex property

-Depending on the circumstances, an artifactLocation object either SHALL, SHALL NOT, or SHOULD contain a property named artifactIndex whose value is a non-negative integer that specifies the index within the array-valued artifacts property (§3.14.11) of the containing run object (§3.14) of the artifact object (§3.23), if any, that describes the artifact specified by this artifactLocation object.
-If artifactIndex is absent, it SHALL default to -1, which is otherwise not a valid value for this property.
+Depending on the circumstances, an artifactLocation object either SHALL, SHALL NOT, or SHOULD contain a property named artifactIndex whose value is the array index (§3.7.3) within theRun.artifacts (§3.14.11) of the artifact object (§3.23), if any, that describes the artifact specified by this artifactLocation object.

 If the uri property (§3.4.3) is absent, then artifactIndex SHALL be present.